 Authoritative Parenting Examples

-The Authoritative style is usually considered the most helpful for children in most instances.
+The authoritative parenting style is usually considered the most helpful for children in most instances.
+It is also know as the most effective and positive parenting style.
 When parents are acting in the authoritative style, they focus on nurturing their children.
 Authoritative parents support their children and respond readily to their needs.

 When parents use an authoritative style, they explain things to their children and take the time to listen to them.
 Authoritative parents reason with their children, although they may not agree with them on all points.
 Authoritative parents are their children's leaders and guides, as well as the ones who set important rules.
 The rules they set aren't excessive, but they're clear and consistent.